Stanford Online High School: Placement by ability

 At Stanford OHS, students are placed in courses by their individual ability, not by grade level.
 Each student's schedule is individualized, allowing them to be challenged in every subject.
 Classes typically have a variety of students in different grade levels.

 Core sequence

 The four courses offered in the core sequence covers subjects in science, history of science, political theory, and philosophy.
 The four-year interdisciplinary core sequence focuses on critical thinking as well as oral and written argumentation.
 Placement in these courses is correlated with grade level, but enrollment in higher-level courses is not restricted for students who place into them.
 Placement in the core sequence typically follows the students' placement in English courses due to the strong writing components of each core course.

-Core courses for 7th and 8th grade are optional, while core courses for 9th, 10th, 11th, and 12th grade are required for a Stanford OHS diploma.
+Core courses for 7th and 8th grade are optional for part-time and full-time students, while core courses for 9th, 10th, 11th, and 12th grade are required for a Stanford OHS diploma.